Say Goodbye to Wilting Flowers with Little Hottie® Hydrangea

 • Pruning: Panicle hydrangeas bloom on new wood.
 Little Hottie® is a compact, well-branching shrub and needs little pruning.
 If needed, prune out broken branches and shape lightly in late winter or early spring.

-Little Hottie® panicle hydrangea blooms on new wood.
-When a plant blooms on new wood, flowers develop on the current season's growth rather than on the previous year's growth.
 In practical terms, this means that the plant can produce flowers even if it experiences winter dieback or it is pruned in late winter or early spring before growth starts again.

-Little Hottie® is a compact, well-branching shrub and requires little to no pruning.
-If needed, prune in late winter or early spring before new growth begins.
 This timing will allow you to remove any dead or damaged branches from winter and lightly shape the plant for the upcoming growing season, without sacrificing any flowers.

-Landscape Design Ideas for Little Hottie® Panicle Hydrangea
+Landscaping Ideas for Little Hottie® Panicle Hydrangea

 • Mixed Borders: Plant Little Hottie® hydrangeas along with other flowering shrubs, perennials, and ornamental grasses to create dynamic mixed borders.